 The Stormwater Division ensures the stormwater systems are properly planned, constructed, and maintained within the Town of Windsor.
 It provides overall stormwater management to prevent flooding, and protect water quality for the Town of Windsor residents and recreational areas.
-The Stormwater Division also works with the Colorado Mosquito Control.
+The Stormwater Division also works with the Vector Disease Control International.

 Stormwater is water from precipitation that flows across the ground and